 - Serving as a check against the mayor

 Most council members, including the mayor, are directly elected by voters in a city, district or parish.
-When running a city council campaign, there are things you need to know about eligibility, the issues, fundraising and establishing an effective team.
+When running a city or town council campaign, there are things you need to know about eligibility, the issues, fundraising and establishing an effective team.

 How to run a campaign for city council:

 - Why you should consider running for city council?

 - Can you keep an existing elected position?

 - How much money will you need raise?

 - Create a campaign committee